dwsdolce/acompas/README.md

 quasar build

 # Install dependencies
-cd ./cordova
+cd ./src-cordova
 npm install

 cordova platform add ios

-# Check cordova requirements (run this in the cordova/ folder)
-cordova requirements

-# Fullfill the requirements
+# This is one of the requirements
 npm install -g ios-deploy

+# Check cordova requirements (run this in the src-cordova/ folder)
+npx cordova requirements

+# If you don't have Cocoapods installed
-# Install ruby with either:
+# You may have to install ruby with either:
 # $ sudo apt-get install ruby-full
 # $ sudo yum install ruby
 # $ sudo emerge dev-lang/ruby